Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-This detail depicts cattle grazing within the coastal landscape of Hamburg.
+This detail in the second layer depicts cattle grazing within the coastal landscape of Hamburg.
 In the context of the village, these animals represent a central element of the community's traditional rural economy. |

 | Language | — |